-This is also confirmed by data from the Slavevoyages Database, showing imports from the Gold Coast never surpassing 1/3 of total slave imports into Jamaica and clearly peaking around the mid 1700’s and not earlier when it was the Bight of Benin where most slaves were coming from, while in the later period it was instead Bight of Biafra which was the main supplier of slaves to Jamaica.
+This is also confirmed by data from the Slavevoyages Database.
+Which show that imports from the Gold Coast were never surpassing 1/3 of total slave imports into Jamaica.
+Furthermore this flow of captives from the Gold Coast was clearly peaking around the mid 1700’s and not earlier when it was the Bight of Benin where most slaves were coming from.
+While in the later period it was instead the Bight of Biafra which was the main supplier of slaves to Jamaica.

-Evenso a broadly defined “Gold Coast” or Ghana is still emerging as contributing a clear majority of the lexical items to Jamaican Patois.
+Even so a broadly defined “Gold Coast” or Ghana is still emerging as contributing a clear majority of African lexical items to Jamaican Patois.
 Below table taken from Farquharson (2012).

 As seen in the first chart of this blogpost (fig.6.1) the Gold Coast contribution is however not only consisting of Akan derived words but also in addition the Gbe (meant to represent mostly Ewe in this study, see p.345), Guang and Ga languages were influential on Jamaican Patois.